valeriacurti21/project_GRaiL/README.md

 ________________________________________________________________________________________________________________

 ### Thank you for stopping by!
-Whether you’re here for the TTRPG content or to watch a newbie coder in action, I hope you enjoy exploring the Knights of the Round Academy project as much as I’ve enjoyed creating it. 🚀
+Whether you’re here for the TTRPG content or to watch a newbie coder in action, I hope you enjoy exploring the GRaiL project as much as I’ve enjoyed creating it. 🚀